-On His Birth Anniversary, Revisiting Bal Thackeray’s Cartoons
+Revisiting Bal Thackeray’s Cartoons on His Death Anniversary

-On his birth anniversary, a look at the life of Bal Thackeray – not as a politician, but as a cartoonist.
+On his death anniversary, a look at the life of Bal Thackeray – not as a politician, but as a cartoonist.

 (This article was first published on 19 June 2015.
-It has been reposted from The Quint’s archives to mark Bal Thackeray’s birth anniversary.)
+It has been reposted from The Quint’s archives to mark Bal Thackeray’s death anniversary.)

 Shiv Sena founder Bal Thackeray, who was also known as Tiger and Hindu Hriday Samraat (Emperor of Hindu Hearts), was an integral part of the ‘Samyukta Maharashtra’ movement, which advocated the creation of a separate linguistic state, Maharashtra.